-Are outgrowths or hard cysts found on the fingers in patients with a history osteoarthritis a disease type of arthritis.
+Bouchard’s Nodes are outgrowths or hard cysts found on the fingers in patients with a history Osteoarthritis a disease type of Arthritis.

-Found on the PIP joints[proximal interphalangeal joints]of fingers
+Found on the PIP joints[proximal interphalangeal Joint of the fingers

-Caused by a calcification of the articular cartilage
+These changes can be caused by a calcification of the articular cartilage.

 Symptoms: